make-42/NekoVault/README.md

 # NekoVault
- A simplistic GTK3 file encryptor/decryptor written in Go.
+ A minimalist GTK3 file encryptor/decryptor written in Go.